Pinterest is not what most people think it is.

 So unique value proposition does Pinterest provide advertisers?

-While Pinterest makes a good case for its advertising platform, it’s worth noting that Google, Facebook & Amazon also provide advertisers with the ability to target people in all three phases of the marketing funnel which are brand awareness, consideration and sales.
+While Pinterest makes a good case for its advertising platform, it’s worth noting that Google, Facebook & Amazon also provide advertisers with the ability to target people in all three phases of the marketing funnel: brand awareness, consideration and sales.

 In the case of Google, Google Display ads are targeted at people in the awareness and consideration phases of the marketing funnel while Google Search is more about targeting people in the consideration and sales phase of the funnel.

-While any of this does not take away Pinterest’s unique value proposition to advertisers, competing with Google, Amazon & Facebook for ad spends is going to be a challenge for Pinterest.
+While any of this does not take away Pinterest’s unique value proposition to advertisers, as we said earlier, competing with Google, Amazon & Facebook for ad spends is going to be a challenge for Pinterest.